Sail-high/IDEA/README.md

-# A IDEA method for MMR.
+# A IDEA method for MMRer